InnerSourceCommons/InnerSourceLearningPath/contributor/02-becoming-a-contributor.md

 Outline for this section

     What does it take to be successful as an InnerSource contributor?
-This segment shares information on how contributors to InnerSource projects think and act differently from team members in other projects.
+This article shares information on how contributors to InnerSource projects think and act differently from team members in other projects.
 It highlights which types of contributions are seen as valuable InnerSource contributions.

 ## Article